Skip to main content

 Track CAM caps, expense stops, and admin fee carve-outs across your portfolio.

-A lease abstract matrix tracks the CAM-relevant terms across every lease in a building or portfolio — caps, escalators, expense stops, admin fee carve-outs, and exclusion categories.
-Without a centralized matrix, property controllers rely on memory or scattered notes, leading to missed caps and billing errors.
+A lease abstract matrix tracks the key CAM terms across every lease: caps, escalators, expense stops, admin fee carve-outs, and exclusion categories.
+Without one, property controllers rely on memory or scattered notes.
+That leads to missed caps and billing errors.

 What's inside